Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models: Methodology

 \subsection{Loss regularization and temporal unrolling}

-Both types of surrogates are usually trained based on one-step predictions.
+The LR and MLP are usually trained based on one-step predictions.
 However, the surrogates are supposed to be applied for long-term predictions of lengths from a few days to several years.
 One-step training can yield propagators whose errors compound rapidly, leading to numerical instability or drift.
 We investigate two complementary remedies: eigenvalue regularization to enforce stability constraints on the linear propagators, and temporal unrolling to expose training to multi-step error accumulation.
+This is only applied for the Koopman autoencoders, POD+LR and POD+MLP, but not the GRU, since the GRU is already using longer sequences of past timeseries.

 For eigenvalue regularization, a loss-term is added to the objective functions \eqref{eq:min_koopman} and \eqref{eq:min_LR}, such that the loss is penalized if any eigenvalue of the system matrix is larger than 1.
 Specifically, the linear propagator in \eqref{eq:linreg} has the form $\boldsymbol{A} = [\boldsymbol{A}_{X,X'},\boldsymbol{A}_{U,X'},\boldsymbol{A}_{U',X'}]$, where the subscript $(X,X')$ indicates that $X'$ is explained by input $X$ and similarly for $U$ on $X'$ and $U'$ on $X'$.
-Similarly for the Koopman approximation $C_f$.
+Similarly for the Koopman approximation $K_f$.
 The eigenvalue regularization is then based on the eigenvalues of the square matrix $\boldsymbol{A}_{X,X'}$, describing the \textit{inner dynamics}, such that the optimization problem for the KAE and POD-based surrogates is

 where $\alpha_i\in[0,1]$, $i=[pred,recon,eig]$, are regularization weights, and $\theta$ are the surrogate parameters.
 For the POD-based surrogates, $\alpha_{recon} = 0$.
+For the current study, the regularization weights are set to either 0 (inactive) or 1 (active) to promote equal importance between the objectives.
 The eigenvalue regularization is zero when all eigenvalues within the unit circle, and it is equal to the eigenvalue magnitude when outside or on the unit circle.
 Eigenvalues within unit indicates asymptotic stability in the temporal propagator, and as long as the external forcing input is bounded, the dynamic of the temporal propagator will be bounded.
 We note that for systems with sustained oscillatory modes, such as tidal dynamics, eigenvalues near the unit circle $(|\lambda|\approx 1)$ are physically meaningful.
 The regularization above does not penalize eigenvalues below unity, preserving the model's ability to represent neutrally stable oscillations.